 Shirts were not necessary in the Niantic culture, but Niantic people did wear deerskin mantles in cool weather.

-and some photographs and links about traditional Indian dress in general.
+and some photographs and links about American Indian costume in general.

 The Niantics didn't wear long headdresses like the

 or two in it.
 Sometimes a Niantic chief wore a headdress of feathers pointing straight up from a headband, like this.